Te ara o te aroha

 Your child’s birthday is a special celebration and if you would like to mark the occasion please let us know.
 In our Beginners Nest we will celebrate with a Montessori Birthday Walk and a healthy snack.

 Please name all items that your child brings to school, as any unnamed items will be gathered into the lost property basket which we ask you to check on a regular basis.
 Unclaimed items will be donated to charity at the end of each year.

 You will receive a school t-shirt, sweatshirt and sun hat.
-We request that your child wears their school uniform when attending The Beginners Nest
+We request that your child wears their school uniform when attending the Nest

 During the school year the children will be taken on trips away from the school for a morning or afternoon.
 This is a great opportunity to widen your child’s horizon and for you to help.
 Before embarking on the trip, you will be given plenty of notice and we will rely on your participation as parents for adult/child ratios to be met.
 We require written consent for your child to attend such a trip, for full details please ask to read our Excursion Policy.

 To confirm the hours your child attends school and in case of an emergency, please ensure that you sign your child in and out on the IPAD Sheet every time they attend.
 Thank you for your cooperation in this matter as it is a safety issue as well as a requirement of the Ministry of Education.